NomiChirps/tplp2/README.md

   - [x] touchscreen input (SPI breakout)
   - [x] Sharp LCD display + LVGL driver
 - [ ] Transfer electronics to a PCB with 12v supply when finalized.
+- [ ] loadcell needs its own (shielded?) cable with really good clean connectors that don't jiggle

 - 32-bit aligned reads and writes are atomic.
 It would be nice to take advantage of that and avoid some locking where possible.
   - update: yes indeed, i certainly have been getting sloppy about locking. will i regret it? time will tell.